 Have you heard about Vegas’ other artificial body of water, aside from Lake Mead?
 In Clark County, Henderson, a 320-acre (130 hectares) reservoir and a 3,592-acre (1,454 ha) built area are collectively called Lake Las Vegas.
+The water volume of Lake Las Vegas is 10,000 acre-feet of water.
 Hotels, homes, condos, shops, and a stunning golf course surround the lake.
 Imagine it as the more glitzy cousin of Vegas that first-time visitors do not overrun.
 Additionally, there is a lot of flora, giving the impression that you are in another state.
 As funny as that sounds, Lake Las Vegas isn’t even in Vegas!
 It’s in the nearby city of Henderson.
 Its distance from the Strip is only 25 minutes away, so don’t worry about that.
 The road’s area is largely undeveloped, making the trip to the mountains serene.

 With its extensive selection of water sports activities, Lake Las Vegas kicks things up a notch.
 You may rent pedal boats, kayaks, and paddle boards to begin with.
 Flyboarding and using a water-propelled jetpack are great activities for thrill-seekers.